minhloi/dice/README.md

 - 1. Each player needs to select either attack, block or special before every roll.
 - 2. Both players will roll their dice every turn.
 Whoever rolls a higer number will get an additional roll to roll for damage.
 - 3. If both players rolled same value both get to roll again.
-- 4. If both players choose attack, the winner of the roll deals full damage to the loser of the roll.
-- 5. If the winner of the roll chooses attack then the loser of the roll takes full damage unless the loser chooses block in which case they take half of the damage rolled.
+- 4. If the winner of the roll chooses attack then the loser of the roll takes full damage unless the loser chooses block in which case they take half of the damage rolled.
-- 6. If the winner of the roll chooses block then the loser of the roll takes half damage unless the loser chooses block in which case they take a quarter of the damage rolled.
+- 5. If the winner of the roll chooses block then the loser of the roll takes half damage unless the loser chooses block in which case they take a quarter of the damage rolled.
-- 7. If the winner of the roll chooses special then the loser of the roll takes double the damage unless the loser chooses block in which case they take normal attack damage.
+- 6. If the winner of the roll chooses special then the loser of the roll takes double the damage unless the loser chooses block in which case they take normal attack damage.
-- 8. Once a player chooses block, it goes on cooldown for the next turn and is not usable.
+- 7. Once a player chooses block, it goes on cooldown for the next turn and is not usable until the turn after.
-- 9. Every game each players allow to use maximum 2 times of special abilites.
+- 8. Every game each player is allowed to use a maximum of 2 special abilites.
-- 10. When a players health drops to 0 or below he loses the game and the other player wins.
+- 9. When a players health drops to 0 or below he loses the game and the other player wins.

 ####3.
 Documents:
 All documents are located in Dice/document folder or see below: